vcl/vcl/modules/flex-layout/README.md

 The flex layout also features a layout grid which works just like a classical float based grid.
 A grid row is built from a `vclLayoutGridRow` containing an arbitrary number of `vclLayoutGridCell`s.
-The cells can be sized using the column classed `vclLayout1 .. vclLayout11` or the sizing spans from the layout-spans module.
+The cells can be sized using the column classed `vclLayout1 .. vclLayout11` or the sizing from the utils module.

 [grid basic example](/demo/example-grid-basic.html)